Cookie Policy

 • Session Cookies

-Session cookies last only for the duration of your visit and are deleted when you close your browser.
+Session cookies last only for the duration of your visit.
 They facilitate tasks such as allowing a website to identify that a user of a particular device is navigating from page to page, supporting website security and basic functionality.

 • Persistent Cookies